JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 2. Once a drug enters a compartment, it mixes instantly and homogenously.

-3. Drug movement between compartments and elimination from the central compartment follow first-order kinetics: $$Rate \propal Concentration \space of \space drug$$
+3. Drug movement between compartments and elimination from the central compartment follow first-order kinetics: $$Rate \propto Concentration \space of \space drug$$

 4. The drug is eliminated only from the central compartment.